 Probe thermometers are the most common personal thermometers on the market.
 They are simple to use, and don’t require any foreheads or ears.

 But one of their biggest trade offs is that they can be uncomfortable and they could take a few more seconds to deliver the temperature readings.
-Now, that isn’t to suggest that they aren’t reliable, because they definitely are.
-In fact, the FDA has approved a handful of probe thermometers for their accuracy.
+Now, that isn’t to suggest that the best probe thermometer for kids aren’t reliable, because the thermometers definitely are.
+In fact, the FDA has approved a handful of the best probe thermometers for their accuracy.
 And, most hospital grade thermometers are probe thermometers.

 But the reason they’re not not recognized for their accuracy is because rectal thermometers take the thrown for being the most accurate.
 And the reason is pretty simple.
 A rectal thermometer can capture the internal temperature of the individual.
 Now, a probe thermometer can certainly be used as a rectal thermometer.
 However, many of these thermometers are expected to be used multiple times.
 And I don’t believe anyone wants to use rectal thermometers more than once.

 But probe thermometers are much more accurate than no contact baby thermometers.
 They typically capture the temperature from the armpit, or the mouth.
 And although these locations won’t provide the accuracy that one can acquire from the butt, the user can still expect quality results from the other ends.

 And since there is an abundance of personal probe thermometers on the market, here’s a quick guide on the 5 best selling and performing thermometers currently available.